megakarlach/HL2reUpdate/README.md

 - HUD Aspect Ratio (4:3, 16:9, 16:10)
 - Vulkan renderer (-vulkan)
 - Working Gamepad UI/Steam Deck UI (-gamepadui)
-- Legacy controller support (XInput) has working rumble/vibration (through updated SDL2) (WINDOWS ONLY).
+- XInput/Legacy controller support has working rumble/vibration (as SDL2 was updated) (Windows only).
-- Better controller support (Steam Input, may not work)
+- Steam Input (may not work)

 Beside the official changes above.
 The reUpdate patch also added/changed some features:
 - The Gamepad UI have been customized, in this case, most thumbnails on "New Game" chapters are taken from HL2: Update instead of the vanilla HL2.